nikolaus-lemberski/servicemesh-demo/README.md

 ![Embedding capacities](docs/diagrams/embedding_capacities.png)

-**It works, but not the perfect solution:**
+**It works, but it's not the perfect solution:**

 * Lots of libraries
 * Infrastructure-related code needed but we want to focus on business functionality
-* Libs in other languages like Python, Ruby, JavaScript/NodeJS not available
+* Libs in other languages than Java - e.g. Python, Ruby, JavaScript/NodeJS - maybe not available or behaving differently

 Let's move forward to make it better by using a Service Mesh!

 ### Istio and Envoy

 There are several service meshes available for Kubernetes, including Istio and Envoy, Linkerd, Consul.
-We work with the Red Hat Service Mesh based on Istio and Envoy.
+We work with the Red Hat OpenShift Service Mesh, which is based on Istio and Envoy.

 ### The Sidecar